ChrisFishCahill/managing-irf-complexity/README.md

 Additional notes:

 * There are two .stan files in the /src folder.
 The first is BERTA.stan and the second is BERTA_single_lake.stan.
 These correspond to the original and single-lake versions of BERTA used in Cahill et al. 2021, respectively.
+The BERTA.stan file is not used, but is here in case folks want to compare with the single lake version.

 TODO for Chris:
 * develop harvest control rule script